pp-mo/ncdata/docs/userdocs/user_guide/general_topics.rst

     We hope to extend support to the more general `NetCDF Enhanced Data Model`_ in future.

-For reference, the currently supported + tested datatypes are currently :
+For reference, the currently supported + tested datatypes are :

 * unsigned byte = numpy "u1"
 * unsigned short = numpy "u2"